This blog was updated August 2018.

 Extra Virgin Cod Liver Oil vs Fermented Cod Liver Oil

 The best option for a top-quality cod liver oil that retains the naturally occurring vitamins is to buy either extra-virgin cod liver oil or fermented cod liver oil.

 Fermented Cod Liver Oil/Cod Liver Oil

 - Rosita Real Foods – Extra Virgin Cod Liver Oil (EVCLO).
-This product is relatively new to the market and I believe it to be an excellent product, with a better taste than fermented cod liver oil.
-This is the cod liver oil we take.
+This is an excellent product, with a better taste than fermented cod liver oil.
+This is the cod liver oil my children take in liquid form.
 It is expensive (~£30 for 150ml).
 It is now available in the UK from Pure Nutrience or can be bought directly from Amazon or Rosita Real Foods in Norway.
 Their nutrient analysis is not found on the bottle as it varies from batch to batch but they have the results from a sample here showing it contains 3000-5000 IU of Vitamin A per teaspoon and 400-500 IU of Vitamin D per teaspoon.

 - Dropi – Extra Virgin Cod Liver Oil.
 I like Dropi as they offer capsules as well as liquid and are slightly cheaper than the Rosita brand.
 Dropi’s cod liver oil comes from cod caught in clean Icelandic waters.

 - Nutrapro International – Virgin Cod Liver Oil (VCLO).
 This is another excellent product but is also expensive and not easily available in the UK.
 Nutrapro also sell a high vitamin butter oil.
 I have tried it in the past and it is a great product but it has to be shipped from The States and I had to pay a big shipping and then customs duty bill so I haven’t ordered it again.